 gastroenterology to ensure children receive quality care in a coordinated manner, with specialists who have expertise in seeing children with different developmental profiles.

-We provide therapeutic programs for young children (Early Intensive Behavioral Intervention for children 0-5 years with Autism Spectrum Disorder, Parent Infant Nurturing Group for children 0-3 years with developmental delays), and therapeutic groups for children with developmental
+We provide therapeutic programs for young children (Early Intensive Behavioral Intervention for children 0-5 years with Autism Spectrum Disorder), and therapeutic groups for children with developmental

-delays and autism spectrum disorder (social skills groups, face-your-fears group, parent child interaction training, behavioral intervention, and feeding therapy for ASD).
+delays and autism spectrum disorder (social skills groups, face-your-fears group, parent child interaction training, behavioral intervention, intensive severe behavioral intervention and feeding therapy for children with autism spectrum disorder).

 We strive to be the leader in improving health, quality of life, and outcomes in children and adolescents with developmental disabilities through: